rydkvist/voice-recognition-todo-list/README.md

 ## About

-This is a TODO list application where you can add, remove, and complete tasks.
-Both with voice recognition, or with manually adding them.
+This is a TODO List application where you can add, remove, and finish tasks.
+Both with voice recognition, or by manually adding new tasks.

 ## Getting Started